top of page

 HOW LONG AND WHEN WILL I FEEL BETTER?

-Therapy sessions are generally 1x per week and typically last between 38-50 minutes depending on the age and needs of the patient.
-Initial intake appointments may run slightly longer depending on the history of the patient.
+Therapy sessions are generally 1x per week and typically last between 40-55 minutes depending on the age and needs of the patient.
 Most patients will report some improvement within 8-12 sessions, but this can be longer or shorter depending on the needs of the individual.
-Evaluations generally take one to six weeks to complete and are typically scheduled across multiple days with a 45 minute feedback session to review results and present the report.
+Evaluations generally take one to six weeks to complete with comprehensive assessments typically scheduled across multiple days.

 DO YOU PRESCRIBE MEDICATION?

-No. Psychologists do not prescribe or make recommendations regarding specific medications or other medical treatments.
-We may periodically suggest psychiatric (medical) consultation.
-Referrals and consultation with medical providers about psychological symptoms can be arranged upon request.
+No. Referrals and consultation with medical providers about psychological symptoms can be arranged upon request.

 CANCELLATION/NO SHOW POLICY: WHAT IF I NEED TO CANCEL AN APPOINTMENT OR AM RUNNING LATE?

-Please notify the office or utilize the various appointment confirmation options to cancel your appointment at least 24 hours in advance if you are unable to attend.
-Late cancellations and/or no shows will incur a $150 charge to the credit card on file.
-We understand emergencies happen and will occasionally extend the courtesy for extenuating circumstances.
+Please notify the office or utilize the various appointment confirmation options to cancel your appointment at least 48 business hours (8-4pm CT) in advance if you are unable to attend.
+Late cancellations and/or no shows with less than 48 hours will incur a $50 administration fee to cover time spent.
+Cancellations with less than 24 hours will incur the full cost of the session with a minimum fee of $150.
 Repeated occurrences may be grounds for discontinuation.
 Similarly, lateness of more than10 minutes will be considered a late cancelled appointment unless prior arrangements are made with your therapist.
-Please remember that we can not bill insurance for missed or "half" sessions so please be respectful of your therapist's and other patients' time.
+Please remember that we cannot bill insurance for missed or "half" sessions and set aside a full therapy hour per patient.
+Please be respectful of your therapist's time.

 WHAT ARE YOUR HOURS?

-We offer morning, afternoon and evening sessions to work around your schedule.
-That being said, evaluations are often scheduled during the day for the most accurate performance results.
+We offer morning, afternoon and early evening sessions to work around your schedule.
+Evaluations are generally scheduled during the day for the most accurate performance results.
 We do our best to schedule appointments around school, but all appointments are considered excused absences, and a school excuse note will be provided as needed.

 WHAT IS THE DIFFERENCE BETWEEN THERAPY AND COUNSELING?